LukaHorvat/lukahorvat.github.io/_posts/2014-09-13-pretty-lines.markdown

 ---
 Today I'll talk about my recent F# project.

-If you're played [LineRider](http://www.linerider1.net/) you might be familiar with trying to make a curve using only straight lines.
+If you've played [LineRider](http://www.linerider1.net/) you might be familiar with trying to make a curve using only straight lines.
 The way you do it is by drawing tangents.
 That usually makes the curve more precise than what you'd get drawing it in a single stroke and, what's more important in this case, it makes pretty patterns.